blackwell-systems/blackdot/docs/features.md

 |---------|-------------|
 | `shell` | ZSH shell, prompt, and core aliases |

-Core features cannot be disabled—they're essential for the blackdot system to function.
+Core features cannot be disabled—they're essential for the dotfiles system to function.

 ### Optional Features